- Home

 Wiyot Gift Shop

-Open year-round and specializing in Wiyot handmade gifts and Wiyot Themed fine apparel, the Wiyot Gift shop;s selection of souvenirs, clothing, and local crafts is a must-see destination for visitors.
-With a large collection of handcrafted gifts bring home the perfect gift weather you are a local or a visitor to the area.
+Open year-round and specializing in Wiyot handmade gifts and Wiyot themed fine apparel, the Wiyot Gift Shop's selection of souvenirs, clothing, and local crafts is a must-see destination for visitors.
+Peruse our collection of handcrafted items and bring home the perfect gift, whether you are a local or a visitor to the area.

 Location & Hours

-The Da Gou Rou Louwi' Cultural Center is located in Old Town Eureka at 417 2nd Street Suite 101 and it is open to the public Monday through Saturday, 11 a.m. to 5:30 p.m., except on holidays.
+The Da Gou Rou Louwi' Cultural Center is located in Old Town Eureka at 417 2nd Street Suite 101 and it is open to the public Wednesday through Sunday, 11:30 a.m. to 6 p.m., except on holidays. *If the Cultural Center is locked during regular business hours, please look for a sign stating when we will be back.
+Sometimes we have to step out of the room for a minute.
+Hou'!
+(Thank you!)
 Gifts and temporary loans are welcome from the tribal and local community.
 Donors are encouraged to email the Da Gou Rou Louwi' Cultural Center Manager.

 Heritage Center Mural